DataFire/Integrations/integrations/generated/evetech/README.md

 This route is cached for up to 300 seconds

 ---
-Requires one of the following EVE corporation role(s): FactoryManager
+Requires one of the following EVE corporation role(s): Factory_Manager